-Long-term debt maturing in the period 2007-2011 is as follows:
+Long-term debt maturing in the period 2008-2012 is as follows:

-(Millions of Dollars)
+(Millions of D ollars)

-2007 \$22

-2008 3
+2008 \$3

 2009 3

 2010 58

 2011 3

+2012 3

-O&R has issued certain series of tax-exempt debt through the New York State Energy Research and Development Authority (NYSERDA) that currently bear interest at a rate determined weekly and, in certain circumstances, is subject to mandatory tender for purchase by the Company.
-This tax-exempt debt includes O&R's \$55 million aggregate principal amount of Series 1994A and \$44 million aggregate principal amount of Series 1995A.
+O&R has issued \$99 million of tax-exempt debt through the New York State Energy Research and Development Authority (NYSERDA) that currently bear interest at a rate determined weekly and is subject to tender by bondholders for purchase by the Company.
+Of this amount, \$55 million is insured by Financial Guaranty Insurance Company and \$44 million is insured by Ambac Assurance Corporation.
+Recent downgrades in the credit ratings of these insurers have resulted in increased interest rates on this O&R debt.
+A substantial portion of this debt has been tendered by bondholders for purchase by the Company.
+O&R is evaluating alternatives with respect to its tax-exempt debt.

-Long-term debt is stated at cost, which in total, as of December 31, 2006, approximates fair value (estimated based on current rates for debt of the same remaining maturities).
+Long-term debt is stated at cost, which in total, as of December 31, 2007, approximates fair value (estimated based on current rates for debt of the same remaining maturities).

-At December 31, 2006 and 2005, long-term debt of the Company included \$23 million of mortgage bonds collateralized by substantially all utility plant and other physical property of RECO and Pike (\$20 million of which related to RECO and was paid at its maturity in February 2007).
-It also included \$42 million and \$45 million at December 31, 2006 and 2005, respectively, of Transition Bonds issued by Transition Funding.
+At December 31, 2007 and 2006, long-term debt of the Company included \$3 million of mortgage bonds, collateralized by substantially all utility plant and other physical property of Pike.
+Also, outstanding at December 31, 2006 were \$20 million of RECO mortgage bonds, which were paid at maturity in February 2007.
+Long-term debt also included \$40 million and \$42 million at December 31, 2007 and 2006, respectively, of Transition Bonds issued by Transition Funding.
 See Note B.